Families, Education, Preschool, and Promise 2025 Levy Renewal Process

 City Council is required to vote on a FEPP Levy Implementation and Evaluation (I&E) Plan that outlines the spending priorities, grant schedule, and expected outcomes for the six-year Levy.
 The Mayor’s Office will submit the FEPP I&E Plan to Council in Spring 2026.
 To support development of the Plan, DEEL will continue to build on their engagement and planning efforts, including community conversations with existing FEPP partners and the broader Seattle community.
 We would love to hear from you!

-Join us for our Every Child Ready Levy Community Conversation Series this December!
+Every Child Ready Levy Community Conversations Engagement

 Updates and Questions